zhixiangteoh/eecs280-notes/final/final.md

 ### f.
 Know when the delete operator should be used and how to use it

 `delete` does not kill the pointer object; it follows the pointer to the object it is pointing to, and kills that object.
-After using `delete`, if your pointer variable does not go out of scope immediately, set it to `nullptr`, e.g.,
+After using `delete`, if your pointer variable does not go out of scope immediately, set it to `nullptr`, e.g., (After deletion the pointer may still be reused to point to another object) If the pointer is not set to nullptr it becomes a dangling ptr.

 ```cpp
 int main() {